Maine Coons: Best And Worst Decision

 Diagnostic tests, medications, and potential surgical interventions can incur significant expenses for owners.

-To give you an idea of possible unexpected veterinary bills if you don’t invest in the correct pet insurance.
-In 2023 my eldest Maine Coon cat was quoted 8766 USD (£7,000) to have his two hips replaced since he suffered from mild hip dysplasia.
+In 2023 my eldest Maine Coon cat was quoted 8766 USD (£7,000) to have his two hips replaced if his condition worsened since he was suffering from mild hip dysplasia.
+At this point, I realized my mistake of not buying lifetime insurance.

 Maine Coon cats typically need more space than average-sized cats due to their large size, active nature, and explosive Maine Coon Zoomies!